 Pets bring great benefits to our lives, improving our wellbeing and mental health.
 This is especially so in this difficult time of COVID lockdowns, when we are limited in our social contacts and spend a lot of time at home and often alone.
 Pets are valued as family members and companions and many studies confirm an enhanced quality of life due to interactions between people and animals.

-The companionship offered by our pets is a huge benefit for those living alone.
-It’s no wonder that there has been a big increase in people adopting pets during these COVID times.
-And this increase in pet owners has been reflected in our sales.
-We’ve seen a remarkable growth in the sales of our Allianz Pet Insurance in recent months, particularly online at Allianz.ie.
+The companionship offered by our pets is a huge benefit, especially for those living alone.
+It’s no wonder that there has been a big increase in people adopting pets during these COVID times, when people are stuck at home .
+And this increase in pet owners has been reflected in pet insurance sales.
+There has been a remarkable growth in the sales of Allianz Pet Insurance in recent months, particularly online at Allianz.ie.

 Research has demonstrated that after a brief interaction between a dog and its owner neurochemicals which are associated with positive, ‘feel good’ emotions are increased in both the person and the dog.

 People living alone find that their social contacts increase when they walk their dogs and meet other pet parents who stop for a ‘socially –distanced’ chat.
 Vets and vet nurses in local Veterinary practices also become supports and friends in caring for our pets.